davidhudman/davidhudman.github.io/README.md

 # Personal Resume Site

-## Author

-- David Hudman

 ## Goals

+- Accept Crypto Payments
-- Make a tool where people can easily pay me crypto without requiring me to send them a new address each time
+  - Allow users to easily pay me crypto without requiring me to manually send a new address each time
-- Provide a decent payment interface so many businesses could copy it
+  - Provide clean payment interface so many businesses could copy it
   - Accept payments in Bitcoin Cash (BCH) since fees are less than a cent and confirm instantly
-- This would be a good place for a personal resume site, so do that too.
+- Link to LinkedIn, Github, Personal Projects, etc

 ## Tools / Frameworks used